-Students registered for the dissertation, who require additional terms to complete, will be charged a continuation fee of \$1,000 per trimester until the student has completed the dissertation.
+Students registered for the dissertation who require additional terms to complete, will be charged a continuation fee of \$1,000 per trimester until such time as the student has completed their final work.
 A student must have their continuation fee paid during the term in which they complete.
 In order to have access to GCNYC resources, including the library and information systems, the student must be registered in a course or have paid their continuation fee.

-10.2.3.
-Replacement Student ID Card
+10.2.4.
+Other Fees and Charges